pratham-kumar-123/localrepobyme/README.md

-#this is made new repo and used to push my project code rrom my laptop to my github
+# this is made new repo and used to push my project code from my laptop to my github